 Their debut album, Figments, consisted of "a substantial piece...recorded in crystalline sound" (Soundboard), which was written for them by the award-winning Juilliard professor Raymond Lustig.
 Praised for its "impressive technique...Flippin and Mallett definitely don't disappoint" (I Care if You Listen) ," the album has been broadcast on WNYC, WQXR, and Radio Arts Foundation St. Louis.
 Additionally, the duo has been featured in articles by Acoustic Guitar Magazine, Classical Guitar Magazine, Gendai Guitar, and on the cover of the Guitar Foundation of America's quarterly journal Soundboard.

 In 2015 the duo began their "Women of Guitar Commissioning Project," to remedy the lack of gender diversity in classical guitar repertoire.
-Made possible through funding from the Diller-Quaile School of Music where Flippin is on faculty, Duo Noire is commissioning some of the most talented female composers of their generation to write for two guitars, including Drs.
-Courtney Bryan and Clarice Assad.
-The project will culminate in a full length album in 2017.
+Made possible through funding from the Diller-Quaile School of Music where Flippin is on faculty, Duo Noire is commissioning some of the most talented female composers of their generation to write for two guitars, including Clarice Assad, Courtney Bryan, Gabrielle Herbst (GABI), Mary Kouyoumdjian, Gabriella Smith and more.
+The project will culminate in a full length album.

 News & Updates